Kingsman The Beginning: The Action Movie Prequel Reviewed

 With "Kingsman The Beginning" Matthew Vaughn brings the long-awaited prequel to the very successful "Kingsman" films to the big screen.
 We watched the film.

 The Kingsman films The Secret Service and The Golden Circle were some of the biggest action surprises of the last decade.
 They combined the British gentleman style with action-packed fights and funny villains, which quickly filled the box office.
-The first part brought in four times its production costs, the second part almost reached this value.
+The first part played four times his Proproduction costs again, the second part almost reached this value.
 It was logical that another film was only a matter of time, but only a few had counted on a prequel.

 Jump to section

 The film takes place about 100 years before the first two parts, at the time of the First World War.
 Because of this time jump, completely new characters had to be created, which is always a risk in a successful series.
 The main character is the British Duke Orlando Oxford, who loses his wife while working for the Red Cross.
 On this day he swears to protect his son, who saw the death of his mother as a child, from danger forever.
 This also includes preventing future wars, without which he would not have had to take part in the mission.
 So he founds a spy network with his maid Polly and his butler Shola to prevent future conflicts between great powers.
 But in the background someone wants to set the great powers against each other to create a big war and when Conrad (Oxford's son) wants to serve in the British military, the drama takes its course.

 A mix of dark drama and historical action